 We develop treatment plans for a wide range of conditions ranging from children with sensory processing issues to older adults working to maintain their independence.
 If you have any of the following conditions or require the following services, occupational therapy may be a good fit for you.
 We are working with patients for the following:

-Contact our Mesa location to learn more about our Occupational Therapy Services at 480-719-8080.
+Contact our Mesa location to learn more about our Occupational Therapy Services or call us at 480-719-8080.